electron/governance/wg-infra/policy/access/slack.md

 ## Multi-Channel / Single-Channel Guests

 In a variety of situations, some [collaborators](../charter/README.md#definitions) may be added as Guests to the Electron HQ Slack.
-The exact process for requesting guest access for yourself or another collaborator is detailed in the [Community & Safety Working Group Documentation](../wg-community-safety/slack-access.md).
+The process for requesting guest access for a collaborator is detailed in the [Community & Safety Working Group Documentation](../wg-community-safety/slack-access.md).

 * People attending Mini-Summits or Hackweeks should be added as single-channel guests to the related `event-*` channel.